Skip to content

 The comment tool fits a different case.
 Select the same span, click the comment icon, and type a note like “this sentence buries the lede” or “this is too casual for the audience.”
 ChatGPT returns a suggested rewrite as a pending change you can accept or reject, rather than overwriting the text.

-We use comments for anything where we’re not sure the AI suggestion will be better than the current text.
+Use comments when you’re not sure the AI suggestion will be better than the current text.

 If an edit changes more than you intended, the back arrow at the top restores the previous version.
 Canvas keeps a running version history, and the arrows let you flip between drafts without copying anything out.
 That’s the safety net.